Call us free on 0808 168 9540

 Ecology surveys for most protected species can only be conducted during the active period for those animals, so ecology needs to be considered early stage in the planning process.

-Bats, great crested newt, hazel dormouse, otter, water vole, reptiles and badgers are examples of species with specific legislative protection.
+Bats, great crested newts, hazel dormice, water voles and badgers are examples of protected species with specific legislative protection.
 Measures, including Ecology surveys and habitat creation and management, must be taken by any development or other type of project that might cause harm to protected species or habitats.

 Phlorum works closely with our clients when planning and carrying out protected species surveys.